qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 mkDatePickerCore = ...
 ```

+Each of these components can be used as a standalone piece.
+So if you have an existing way of specifying a list of ``Day`` values, you can use only the ``DaySelect`` component to handle the list and click ``Event``.
+If you have you're own display built, you can use the ``Core`` component to handle the 'state' and updates of the ``Day`` value.
+This provides a lot of flexibility, both in display since none of the components are tied together, but also in raw functionality with respect to how you handle the ``Day`` value.

+Naturally everyone will have their own requirements, but I'm definitely interested to see the feedback regarding this sort of design.
+There is a simple date picker function included that just packages everything up into a single widget.
+So you don't always have to handle all of the wiring yourself.

+#### Paint and glitter

 The ability to style the day that has been selected is a required feature.
-There quite a few ways of handling this requirement and I went through quite a few iterations before settling on this particular one.
+There quite a few ways of handling this requirement and I went through quite a few iterations before settling on a design.
 Even now I'm sure there are better ways to do this, but this will suffice for now.

 Initial thoughts involved changing the attributes ``Dynamic`` from:
 ```haskell